Skip to main content

 Academic

-A sophisticated analysis of requires moving from a single-gland focus to a systems-biology perspective.
+A sophisticated analysis of thyroid health requires moving from a single-gland focus to a systems-biology perspective.
 The regulation of thyroid hormone is orchestrated by the Hypothalamic-Pituitary-Thyroid (HPT) axis, a classic endocrine feedback loop.
 The hypothalamus releases thyrotropin-releasing hormone (TRH), which signals the pituitary to release thyroid-stimulating hormone (TSH).

 TSH then stimulates the thyroid to produce T4 and T3.
 Circulating T4 and T3 exert negative feedback on both the hypothalamus and pituitary to maintain homeostasis.
 Environmental toxicants can induce pathology by disrupting this axis at any point ∞ central (hypothalamus/pituitary), glandular (thyroid), or peripheral (transport, metabolism, and receptor-level action).